 Doing a little research prior to your interview can not only help lower your stress, but arm you with the knowledge you need for a successful interview.

-Here are 5 reasons you should research a company before your interview:
+5 reasons you should research a company before your interview:

 1. To demonstrate your interest in the job.

-You should never plan to go into an interview and “wing it” – especially if you want it to go well.
+Never plan to go into an interview and “wing it” – especially if you want it to go well.
 After all, employers are unimpressed by job seekers who don’t know anything about the job they are applying for, or the company itself.

-First of all, researching an employer beforehand allows you to LEARN.
+Researching an employer beforehand allows you to LEARN.
 You’ll learn valuable information about their business, their clients and the industry in general.

 The knowledge you gain will, in turn, increase your comfort level and confidence during the interview.
 It will become apparent to the interviewer that you did your homework.
 Particularly when you are able to have an actual conversation with them about the job and the business.